exponea/exponea-android-sdk/Documentation/CONFIG.md

   /** If true, default properties are applied also for 'identifyCustomer' event. */ var allowDefaultCustomerProperties: Boolean = true

+  /** If true, Customer Token authentication is used */ var advancedAuthEnabled: Boolean? = null
 )
 ```
 #### projectToken